zuzakistan/civilservant/COMMANDS.md

    Purges the cache of stale news stories.
    This may cause a large number of stories to be retransmitted.
    [Control channel only.]
+## !concern
+   Toggles whether the bot should interrupt charged conversations with an unhelpful message.
 ## !rdns _ip address_
 ## !host _ip address_
    Queries the DNS server for the reverse DNS of an IP.